Doctoral Coaching

 How to Apply

-Because I take on a limited number of clients each year, I ask prospective coaching clients to send a brief written application before any conversation.
+Because I work with a limited number of clients, I ask prospective coaching clients to send a brief written application before any conversation.
 This lets me assess fit honestly and avoid wasting your time if I am not the right person.

-Please send a message of roughly 500 to 800 words including:
+Please send a message of roughly 300 to 500 words including:

 - Your program and institution